 |News | About us | Director | Publications | Conferences | Seminars | "Tigers" | Contact | Links | Site map|

 Professor of economics and a key architect of Polish reforms.
-University lecturer, researcher and author of numerous academic books and research papers; the most often quoted Polish economist (h-Index 35).
-As Deputy Premier and Minister of Finance of Poland in 1994-97, he led Poland into the OECD.
+A university lecturer, researcher and author of numerous academic books and research papers; the most often quoted Polish economist (h-Index 40).
+As the Deputy Premier and Minister of Finance of Poland in 1994-97, he led Poland into the OECD.
 Holding the same position in 2002-03, he played a leading role in Poland’s integration with the European Union.
 The founder and Director of TIGER – Transformation, Integration and Globalization Economic Research www.tiger.edu.pl – at the Kozminski University in Warsaw.
-Member of the European Academy of Arts, Sciences and Humanities and Foreign Member of the Russian Academy of Sciences.
+Member of the European Academy of Arts, Sciences and Humanities, Academia Europaea, Foreign Member of the Russian Academy of Sciences and Foreign Member of the Ukrainian National Academy of Sciences.

-Courses and seminars held in political economy, economic policy, comparative economics, development policy, public finance, and economics and politics of post-communist transformation at the Warsaw School of Economics (SGPiS/SGH), and Kozminski University, as well as at several other universities, particularly in the United States of America – Yale, UCLA, the University of Illinois, Wesleyan University, the University of Rochester, NY – and has led various research projects and lectured in a number of foreign institutes and universities throughout the world, recently mostly in China.
+Courses and seminars held in political economy, economic policy, comparative economics, development policy, public finance, and economics and politics of post-communist transformation at the Warsaw School of Economics and Kozminski University, as well as at several other universities, particularly in the United States of America – Yale, UCLA, University of Illinois Urbana-Champaign, University of Rochester, NY – and has led various research projects and lectured in a number of foreign institutes and universities throughout the world, recently mostly in China.